-Comparisons between gracile and robust australopithecines may indicate different phylogenetic groupings but may also indicate parallel evolution in several species.
+Comparisons between gracile and robust australopithecines may indicate different phylogenetic groupings or parallel evolution in several species.
 In general, the robust australopithecines have large temporalis (chewing) muscles, as indicated by flaring zygomatic arches, sagittal crests, and robust mandibles (jawbones).
 Their hind dentition is large (megadont), with low cusps and thick enamel.
 Within the gracile australopithecines, researchers have debated the relatedness of the species, or even whether these species should be lumped together to represent more variable or polytypic species.
-Often researchers will attempt to draw chronospecific trajectories, with one taxon evolving into another over time.
+Often researchers will attempt to draw chronospecific trajectories, with one taxon said to evolve into another over time.